-A wolf hybrid is not like a dog and it cannot be treated like the average dog.
-It’s important to remember that a lot of dogs don’t work out either.
+A Wolf-Hybrid is not like a dog and it cannot be treated like the average dog.
+It is important to remember that a lot of dogs don’t work either.
 However, this is not a dog problem, it’s a people problem.
-Often a person sees a wonderfully well-behaved example of a particular dog breed and decides they want one “just like that.”
+Often a person sees a wonderfully well-behaved example of a particular dog breed and decides they want one “just like that”.
 They get a puppy of the same breed and expect it to know how to behave like the well-trained dog they met.
 What the person does not see was all the work that went into the first dog.

-Remember there are just like dogs many different type of Wolves are availble, Arctic Wolf, Tundra Wolf, Timber Wolf, Gray Wolf, Costal Wolf, Red Wolf,……..
+Remember, there are just like dogs many different type of Wolves are available, Arctic Wolf, Tundra Wolf, Timber Wolf, Gray Wolf, Coastal Wolf, Red Wolf, Mackenzie Wolf,….

-The wolf has had an influence on the culture, art, and lore of human societies since before historical times.
-A traditional fear of wolves is deeply ingrained in many cultures, where they are often regarded as livestock.
-Such perceptions have resulted in wolves being hunted to extinction in many parts of the world where they once were plentiful.
+The Wolf has had an influence on the culture, Art, and lore of human societies since before historical times.
+A traditional fear of Wolves is deeply ingrained in many cultures, where they are often regarded as livestock.
+Such perceptions have resulted in Wolves being hunted to extinction in many part of the world where they once were plentiful.

-Wolf hybrids have been known to exhibit physical characteristics of both the wolf and dog in differing combinations and to varying degrees.
+Wolf-Hybrids have been known to exhibits physical characteristics of both the wolf and dog in differing combinations and to varying degrees.
 Though closely related, there are a number of anatomical and physiological differences between the two species.

-Because of the range of possible variations, there is no general description that can be made of the wolf hybrid.
-They are often larger in size than either the wolf or dog from which they were bred, a phenomenon termed” hybrid vigor.”
+Because of the range of possible variations, there is no general description that can be made of the Wolf-Hybrid.
+They are often larger in size that either the wolf or dog from which they were bred, a phenomenon termed”hybrid vigor.”
 Though most high-percentage hybrids often retain much of the physical appearance of the wolf, many hybrids are indistinguishable from dogs in appearance.

-Dogs are more aggressive than wolves, because they were not subject to the same selective pressures as the wolf.
+Dogs are more aggressive that wolves, because they were not subject to the same selective pressures as the wolf.
 In addition, a number of dog breeds were developed specifically for their fighting ability and aggressive tendencies.
 Some hybrids can be more aggressive than the dog.
-Aggressive hybrids usually come from breeding with aggressive dog breeds, such as pit bulls or Rottweilers,….
+Aggressive hybrids usually come from breeding with aggressive dog breeds, such as pit bulls or Rottweilers, Doberman, Bull masstive, Dollmation,….

-Adequate facilities, which are expensive, should be ready when the animals arrive.
+Adequate facilities, should be ready when the animals arrives.

 Wolves should NEVER BE KEPT ON A CHAIN IN A YARD OR BEHIND AN ELECTRONIC FENCE AS THE SOLE MEANS OF CONTAINMENT.

-Wolf-dog hybrids should, for safety reasons, essentially be kept like wolves.
-While low percentage wolf-dog hybrids may be unlike pure wolves in many respects, and many can and are kept like pure dogs, they all retain, *as do many dogs*, the motivation for predatory behavior.
-This means that a person, especially a child who tripped and fell, or who is moaning, crying, or screaming, may be considered wounded prey and attacked.
+Wolf-Dog/Wolf-Hybrid should be kept like wolves.
+While low percentage Wolf-Dog, Wolf-Hybrids may be unlike pure wolves in many respects, and many can and are kept like pure dogs, they all retain, *as do many dogs*, the motivation for predatory behavior.
+This means that a person, who is moaning, crying, or screaming, may be considered wounded prey and attacked.

-If you ever had a dog with which you had problems and you gave up the dog-STOP HERE- don’t get a wolf hybrid!!
-It won’t be different, it won’t be easier or better, it will be WORSE.
+If you ever had a dog with which you had problems and you gave up the dog-STOP HERE- don’t get a Wolf-Hybrid!!!
+It won’t be different, it won’t be easier or better, it will be WORSE (you are not up to deal with the different situations).
 Once you have an animal and decide to give it up, you typically sentence that animal to death.
-There are virtually NO good homes for second-hand animals.
-There may be bad ones, however.
-Some people will take your animal, place it in a small cage or on a chain and breed it.
+However, some people will take your animal, place it in a small cage or on a chain and breed it.
 This creates more puppies doomed to die young.

 Remember, the goal is to create an animal with which you can live for ten to fifteen, or more years.
-If you cannot make that kind of commitment, not just to keep it on a chain or small kennel, but to give the animal a good quality of life, STOP HERE AND DON’T GET A WOLF_HYBRID/WOLF-DOG
+If you cannot make that kind of commitment, not just to keep it on a chain or small kennel, but to give the animal a good quality of life, STOP HERE AND DON’T GET A WOLF A WOLF/WOLF-HYBRID/WOLF-DOG

 what you feed a wolf-hybrid, how to train a wolf-hybrid, a post on what to look for in a wolf-hybrid puppy, Are wolves afraid of water/do they swim?,Are wolf-hybrids vicious creatures?,How to clean wolf-hybrids teeth.,How to bath a wolf-hybrid How to train a wolf-hybrid to fetch,How smart are wolf-hybrids?,Can wolf-hybrids mate only in Spring?,Are wolf-hybrids pack animals?
 Do they hunt in packs?
 What signs to look out for when introducing new animals to a wolf-hybrid.